fbchow/budget_tool/README.md

 # Zelig Budget Tool Prototype

 <a href="http://datascience.iq.harvard.edu/tworavens"><img src="budget_tool/images/dpi2.png" align="left"></a>
 This prototype system will allow researchers with sensitive datasets to make differentially private statistics about their data available through data repositories using the [Dataverse](https://dataverse.org/) platform.
-A paper describing our system can be found on [Arxiv](https://arxiv.org/pdf/1609.04340.pdf).
+A paper describing our system can be found **[here in this ArXiv link](https://arxiv.org/pdf/1609.04340.pdf)**.

 As an intern, I worked on the beginning stages of the interactive GUI and researched applications of differential privacy software.
 I collaborated with [Nabib Ahmed](anhttps://github.com/Nashmed28), and I was advised by [Dr. James Honaker](http://hona.kr/) and [Jack Murtagh](https://scholar.harvard.edu/jmurtagh).